 at the systems school we have been taking time to give thoughtful consideration to our role, to reflect on where we can learn and grow, and how we act with greater cultural humility. below we share the actions we will hold ourselves accountable to. but even these are just a starting point and will continue to be expanded and adapted as we learn.

 all tickets to our events and courses will be free to Aboriginal and Torres Strait Islander people

-all formal events and courses will begin with a Welcome to Country
+all in person events will begin with a Welcome to Country

 - we will pay the rent on all income

 - we will source from Aboriginal business first